Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 We also assume that functions for the operation of the Monster on its 196883-dimensional representation :math:`\rho_{15}` (with coefficients taken modulo 15) are available.
 This operation is decscibed in detail in :cite:`Seysen20`.
-In our demonstration we use multiplication for that operation.
+In the ``mmgroup`` package we use multiplication for that operation.

 We also assume that functions performing linear algebra with matrices over the Leech lattice (modulo 2 and 3) are available.

 Module ``mmgroup.demo.redcue_sub`` contains Python functions implementing the required functionality mentioned above.
-Most functions in this module are just Python wrappers for the corresponding C functions in the ``mmgroup`` package.